raphaelmansuy/tutorials/07_agent/07_chapter.md

 Picture this: Your company's AI system isn't just one smart agent - it's an entire organization of specialized agents working together.
 The Sales Intelligence Agent identifies promising leads, the Market Research Agent analyzes competitive positioning, the Proposal Agent crafts winning presentations, the Risk Assessment Agent evaluates deal terms, and the Contract Agent handles negotiations.
 All working simultaneously, sharing insights, and coordinating their efforts like a perfectly synchronized team.

-This isn't science fiction - it's **Multi-Agent Systems (MAS)**, and it's revolutionizing how enterprises tackle complex challenges that require diverse expertise, parallel processing, and collaborative intelligence.
+This isn't science fiction - it's **Multi-Agent Systems (MAS)** powered by Google's Agent Development Kit (ADK), and it's revolutionizing how enterprises tackle complex challenges that require diverse expertise, parallel processing, and collaborative intelligence.

 **Why should you master multi-agent systems?** Because the problems worth solving in business are rarely simple enough for a single agent.
 Market analysis, supply chain optimization, customer experience management, financial risk assessment - these require teams of specialized intelligences working in concert.

+**What You'll Learn in This Chapter:**

+- How to design and implement multi-agent architectures using Google ADK
+- Proven patterns: Hierarchical teams, democratic coordination, and swarm intelligence
+- Real-world implementation strategies with actual ADK code examples
+- Communication and coordination mechanisms that scale
+- Production-ready patterns from enterprise deployments

 ---